TrinityCore/tc-wiki/how-to/SOAP.md

 You will also need a user account with permission to use GM commands, taking into consideration your specific RBAC access configurations.
 It's probably a good idea to create a limited access account specifically for this purpose, rather than an account used by a person.

+**Note**: At the time of writing, TC 335a only supports HTTP, so take care not to send secrets (passwords, etc) in this manner.
+Assume that anything passed is in clear-text and could be read by anyone.

+If you plan to connect via SOAP remotely, you should absolutely take steps to ensure secure connections.
+One potential way is through a [reverse SSL proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins) (a guide for Jenkins, but could be adapted to work for TC), which is outside the scope of this guide.

 ## Sending commands to the server

 It may be helpful to understand the differences between REST and SOAP.
 The following article does a decent job of breaking this comparison down - https://smartbear.com/blog/soap-vs-rest-whats-the-difference/.

-The primary difference between REST and SOAP is that SOAP relies exclusively on XML to provide responses and accept payloads.
+The primary difference between the two is that SOAP relies exclusively on XML to provide responses and accept payloads.
 PHP offers a few ways to make this process easier, but depending on your usage, you may need to get familiar with XML.
 A few approaches have been provided below.

 ### HTTP clients for prototyping